(Click on a course title for a description of that course. For a list of all graduate English courses, refer to our Course Descriptions page.)

 - Both the Oral Comprehensive Exam and the thesis defense are graded pass/fail.
 Students should plan on taking the Oral Comprehensive Exam/Thesis Defense in their final semester of the program.

 Details on the comprehensive exams and thesis defense can be found in the graduate catalog.

 Students completing the thesis requirement will work under the direct guidance of an English Department graduate faculty member and a thesis committee consisting of three English department graduate faculty members: a thesis adviser and two faculty readers.
 The thesis adviser should be a professor working in the area of the thesis topic.

 Students should begin to formulate their thesis topic early on in the program and engage in critical discussions with English department faculty members to refine the topic before submitting the project title and outline to the thesis adviser.

-In the final semester of the student’s graduate program, he/she must register for the thesis defense with the associate director of graduate studies and schedule the defense with his/her thesis committee in accordance with the deadlines posted on the University calendar.
+In the final semester of the student’s graduate program, he/she must register for the thesis defense with the associate director of graduate studies and schedule the defense with his/her thesis committee.

 The graduate catalog provides detailed information about the exam and thesis requirements.